 Knightsbridge Tankers Limited

-Knightsbridge Tankers Limited (the “Company” or “Knightsbridge”) reports net income of $7.8 million and earnings per share of $0.45 for the fourth quarter of 2008.
-The average daily time charter equivalents (“TCEs”) earned by the Company’s four VLCCs was $43,900 compared with $52,800 in the preceding quarter.
-The fourth quarter earnings reflect a decrease in the profit share on the vessels Hampstead and Kensington.
+Knightsbridge Tankers Limited (the “Company” or “Knightsbridge”) reports net income of $9.0 million and earnings per share of $0.53 for the fourth quarter of 2009.
+The average daily time charter equivalents (“TCEs”) earned by the Company’s four VLCCs and two Capesize vessels were $36,900 and $44,300, respectively, compared with $32,900 and $39,200 in the preceding quarter.
+Revenues increased due to the delivery of the MV Belgravia, which commenced a five year time charter during the quarter, a full quarter’s earnings from the MV Battersea, which commenced a five year time charter during the preceding quarter and an improvement in earnings from the MT Camden, which operated in the spot market.

-The net decrease in cash and cash equivalents in 2008 was $4.1 million.
-The Company generated cash from operating activities of $69.7 million, used $9.0 million to repay loan and credit facilities, invested $17.8 million in its newbuilding project and distributed $47.0 million in dividend payments.
-Total dividends paid per share in 2008 were $2.75 compared to $2.50 in 2007.
+The net decrease in cash and cash equivalents in 2009 was $70.0 million.
+The Company generated cash from operating activities of $34.6 million and received $58.7 million net from new long term loans, used $42.5 million to repay loan facilities, invested $116.5 million in its newbuildings and distributed $4.3 million in dividend payments.

 CORPORATE AND OUTLOOK